Birch Bay, Washington

-Birch Bay is home to about 8,000 year-round residents, and in the summer population swells to over 20,000 people, with Birch Bay State Park recording over a million individual visits each year.
+Birch Bay is in the unincorporated area of Whatcom County.
+It is home to about 8,000 year-round residents, and in the summer population swells to over 20,000 people, with Birch Bay State Park recording over a million individual visits each year.

 For more information on all fun activities happening in Birch Bay, visit:

 Birch Bay Chamber of Commerce and Visitor Information Center